jkeleison29/introduction/README.md

-- 👋 Hi, I’m Joshua Kyrie Eleison.
-Fresh Graduate with a Bachelor of Computer Science from Brawijaya University.
-I am focused on Software Engineering & UI/UX.
+- 👋 Hi, My name is Joshua Kyrie Eleison.
+I Graduated from Brawijaya University, majoring in Informatics Engineering and focused on Software Engineering.
+I'm a highly motivated and confident person who is capable to work as an individual or in a team.
+I approach things from an open-minded perspective with excellent communication skills.
+I'm a fast learner person and being an adaptable person who could adjust to new environments easily.
+I really love to learn new things to improve my knowledge and skills to make me a better person.
 - 📫 joshuakyrieeleison2@ymail.com

 <!---